-We consider the problem of short-term time series forecasting when there are more possible predictors than observations.
-Our approach combines three Bayesian techniques: Kalman filter for state space models, spike-and-slab regression, and model averaging.
-We illustrate the method using search engine query data to nowcast consumer sentiment.
+We consider the problem of short-term time series forecasting (nowcasting) when there are more possible predictors than observations.
+Our approach combines three Bayesian techniques: Kalman filtering, spike-and-slab regression, and model averaging.
+We illustrate this approach using search engine query data as predictors for consumer sentiment and gun sales.